manni8436/MS2-Project/README.md

     * Easy to use layout.
     * Easy to read instructions.
     * A bright but sutle colour scheme that is eye catching but isnt overwhelming.
-    * Hover feature that is clear and precise to be used while playing the game.
+    * Hover feature that is clear and precise to be used to highlight what is seleced during game play.

 ## FINAL DESIGN